Sources From Corinne Olympios Past Speak Out, Reveal ‘Bachelor’ Villain Has Always Been Out Of Control

 — TMZ (@TMZ) January 4, 2017

 A source that has known Corinne Olympios since she was a teenager is speaking out.
 The source said, “She has always been out of control.
 Growing up, she had several boyfriends at once.”
 This isn’t surprising looking at the way she acts on the show.
-Corinne is known for hanging out at the club Liv in Miami and another source is speaking out about that as well.
+Corinne is known for hanging out at the club Liv in Miami, and another source is speaking out about that as well.
 The source said, “she was in VIP, looking cute in small skirts.
 She would bounce from table to table, flirting with guys.
 I’ve seen her talking to Diplo and Michael Phelps!”

 *The Bachelor*'s Corinne Olympios on the 3 Things She Won't Tolerate From Nick Viall https://t.co/6XZ7SqR917 via @glamourmag